Chicago weather forecast Thursday includes chance of severe storms, including wind, hail risk

-CHICAGO (WLS) -- There is a severe weather risk Thursday in the Chicago area, as storms are expected to move through.
+CHICAGO (WLS) -- There is a severe weather risk Thursday in the Chicago area, as storms are expected to move through in the afternoon.

-The entire area is under a Level 2 risk for severe weather, and some southwestern counties are under a Level 3 risk, ABC7 Chicago meteorologist Larry Mowry said.
+The entire area is under a Level 2 risk for severe weather, and some southwestern counties are under a Level 3 risk, ABC7 Chicago meteorologist Tracy Butler said.

-The main window for storms is 3 to 9 p.m.
-Thursday, and big hail and high winds are the main threats.
+The main window for storms is 2 to 9 p.m.
+Thursday, and big hail, high winds and heavy downpours are the main threats.

-The tornado threat is low, but a spin-up cannot be ruled out along any high wind boundaries, Mowry said.
+The tornado threat is low, but a spin-up cannot be ruled out along any high wind boundaries, Butler said.

 SEE ALSO: Hailstorm causes major damage to nose, cockpit windows of Austrian Airlines plane